Hypothalamic–pituitary–gonadal axis: Location and regulation

 The hypothalamus is located in the brain and secretes GnRH.
 GnRH travels down the anterior portion of the pituitary via the hypophyseal portal system and binds to receptors on the secretory cells of the adenohypophysis.
 In response to GnRH stimulation these cells produce LH and FSH, which travel into the blood stream.

 The pulsatile release of GnRH by hypothalamic neurons is necessary for adequate gonadotropin production by the pituitary.
 Continuous secretion of GnRH uncouples the gonads from pituitary regulation and leads to decreased synthesis of gonadotropins and hypogonadism.
 The frequency and amplitude of GnRH pulses are tightly regulated, particularly in women, over the course of the reproductive cycle.
 For instance, the FSHβ gene exhibits ultrasensitive behavior in response to GnRH pulse frequency, with its expression sharply increasing at lower pulse frequencies and decreasing at higher frequencies.
 This ultrasensitive response is enhanced by the involvement of multiple mitogen-activated protein kinases (MAPKs), including ERK1/2, JNK, p38, and ERK5, which form a complex network of feedback and feedforward loops.
 Different pulse frequencies of GnRH affect the production of gonadotropins, with rapid GnRH pulsatility promoting LH synthesis and slower pulsatility favoring FSH production.
 This ultrasensitive mechanism ensures that small changes in GnRH pulse frequency can lead to significant alterations in gonadotropin synthesis, thereby fine-tuning the reproductive endocrine system.

 These two hormones play an important role in communicating to the gonads.
 In females FSH and LH act primarily to activate the ovaries to produce estrogen and inhibin and to regulate the menstrual cycle and ovarian cycle.
 Estrogen forms a negative feedback loop by inhibiting the production of GnRH in the hypothalamus.
-Inhibin acts to inhibit activin, which is a peripherally produced hormone that positively stimulates GnRH-producing cells.
+Inhibin acts to inh ibit activin, which is a peripherally produced hormone that positively stimulates GnRH-producing cells.
 Follistatin, which is also produced in all body tissue, inhibits activin and gives the rest of the body more control over the axis.
 Interestingly, follistatin has been shown to also be upregulated by exercise to inhibit the inhibition of muscle growth by myostatin.
 This role of exercise in modulating activin inhibition and influencing the HPO axis presents a compelling direction for future exercise physiology research.